-The Paring chisel does not get the recognition they deserve.
+The Paring chisel does not get the recognition it deserves.
 Its true usefulness is not always appreciated as some woodworkers have a blind devotion to the bevel edge chisel.
 But these long thin paring chisels can outperform the common bevel-edged chisel when longer reach is required.

 What is a ‘Paring Chisel’ used for?

 Typical ‘Paring Chisel’ tasks

-The paring chisel is a great tool to own although an essential addition to the woodworker’s tool kit.
+The paring chisel is a great addition to the woodworker’s tool kit.
 I own several paring chisels which I use on a daily basis.
 Some of the tasks I use my paring chisels for could be performed with a bench chisel but the thin blade of my Brades paring chisel has the ability of a sharper cutting edge.

 - Trimming the shoulders around a tenon